nachocaru/xaprb.com/content/blog/2013-07-10-ultimate-notebook-and-journal-face-off.md

 [<img src="http://www.xaprb.com/media/2013/07/moleskine-300x225.jpg" alt="moleskine" width="300" height="225" class="aligncenter size-medium wp-image-3226" />][24]

 Ah, Moleskine, how we love to love you and pay a premium for you.
-Yet you're so&#8230; boring.
+Yet you're so... boring.
 Your paper isn't all that great, your cover is uninspiring, your heavy ruling goes all the way across the page with no margin, your elastic droops and sags.
 You are the girl next door, and goodness knows why you've gotten a reputation for being the beauty queen, because you're not the best girl to take to the prom.

 On the other hand, Moleskine notebooks are perfectly functional, with a nice binding, and lots of adoring fans can't all be all wrong, can they?